Canon T1i vs Nikon 1 V2

 It is notable that the T1i has a hotshoe, while the V2 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T1i and the V2 have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the V2 have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the V2 was followed by the Nikon 1 V3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T1i and V2 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Nikon 1 V2 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T1i or the Nikon 1 V2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.